ome-zarr-models/ome-zarr-book/book/1-storage.md

 # Zarr and OME-Zarr

-This chapter gives an overview of how image data is stored on a computer, and the challenges of storing and using huge 3D imaging data.
+This chapter gives an overview of how image data is stored on a computer, and the challenges of storing and using huge imaging data.
 It then uses these challenges to motivate and explain the development of the modern image storage formats, _Zarr_ and _OME-Zarr_.
+Throughout this book the example data used is 3D, but the same concepts and tools apply to images with a different number of dimensions.

 ## Storing data